withassociates/notebook.withassociates.com/_posts/2015-08-12-lunch-with-phoenix.md

 └── web
 ```

-> …on the basis that your app might have other parts?
+> …on the basis that your app may have other parts?

 **Calum**:

-> And that’s the only folder we touched in the whole project.
+> And that’s the only folder we touched.

 **Jamie**:

-> Yeah, so app, sorry *web*, it’s got a router, it looks just like
+> App, sorry *web*, it’s got a router, it looks just like
-> Rails, it’s got controller, they look just like Rails.
+> a Rails router.
+It’s got controllers, they look just like Rails controllers.

 ```
 .